griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 Companies that adopt remote first working practices are going to be way ahead in how their brand is ultimately perceived, i.e the opposite of [Yahoo](http://allthingsd.com/20130222/physically-together-heres-the-internal-yahoo-no-work-from-home-memo-which-extends-beyond-remote-workers/), and that is favourably by potential employees who now want to be employed there.

-_Environment Drives Culture, Culture Drives Brand_.
+**Environment Drives Culture, Culture Drives Brand.**

-Company management, ones with pointy hair, may only see benefits to adopting a remote first culture when an external positive response causes the Company share price to increase rather than it simply makes employees happy/motivated.
+Company management, [ones with pointy hair](http://dilbert.com/strip/2001-12-16), may only see benefits to adopting a remote first culture when an external positive response causes the Company share price to increase rather than it simply makes employees happy/motivated.

 **What communication problems can be improved when the first assumption is that teams are not co-located?**